 - FOCUS ’17: Photographer Sandy Gennrich is awarded Best of Show for the second time, a singular accomplishment in Focus history; her first win was in Focus ‘14.

-- FOCUS ’18: Is the 20th installment in the series; at this point, the Focus exhibits have shown a total of 4,240 photographic works taken by area photographers.
+- FOCUS ’18: The 20th installment in the series; with this exhibit, the Focus exhibits have shown a total of 4,240 photographic works taken by area photographers.

 Below, Focus’17’s Best Of Show winning photograph: Sandy Gennrich, “Stata Center”